 Proposal

 The proposed SEI conveys metadata corresponding to a post-decoding colour transform, hereunder named mapping process.
 For the luma component (component 0), the mapping process operates as an intra-component mapping.
 For the chroma components (components 1 and 2), the mapping process can operate as an intra-component mapping or as a cross-component mapping.
 When cross-component mapping is used, the chroma cross-component mapping functions can be inferred from the luma mapping function, or explicitly signalled.
 When cross-component mapping is not used, the chroma intra-component mapping functions are explicitly signalled.
 The mapping functions are based on piecewise linear models whose parameters are signalled in the CTI.
-The horizontal axis of the piecewise linear functions is uniformly spaced.
+The horizontal axis of the piecewise linear (PWL) functions is uniformly spaced.

 The signalling is summarized below.